 Whether a homeowner is selling or renting a property, it may not be occupied at all times.
 The weather can change in an instant, especially in regions where hail and thunderstorms are common.
 If a hailstorm is approaching, homeowners want to feel confident about their property investment.
 Consider vacant home insurance to get the property through every hailstorm.

-Homeowners are accustomed to purchasing household insurance, including flood coverage, so that their residence is secure in the event of an emergency.
+Homeowners are accustomed to purchasing household insurance, including flood coverage so that their residence is secure in the event of an emergency.
 However, it's critical to read these policies and their limitations.
 If homeowners aren't living in the home, many policies void their coverage.
-The best way to avoid any household risks is by purchasing vacant home insurance.
+The best way to avoid any household risks is by purchasing uninhabited property insurance.